volume12 1942-1943

 Tarzan let a balloon be built to explore the barbarian fortress

-and during this air journey, Tarzan discovers a secret tunnel to the mesa
+and during this air journey, Tarzan discovers

-and decides to attack with the Berians through this passage,
+to attack with the Berians through this passage,

 but they are discovered and a battle starts to take place,